 A vaginal tumor is an abnormal growth of tissue in the vagina, a female reproductive organ.
 Vulvar cancer is cancer that starts in the vulva.
 Vulvar cancer most often affects the labia, the folds of skin outside the vagina.
 In some cases, vulvar cancer may start on the clitoris or in glands on the sides of the vagina opening.

-Learn more about vaginal cancer and vulvar cancer.
+Learn more about vaginal tumors and vulvar cancer.

 Treatment for Vaginal Cancer in North Carolina